 The Zoning Division of The Community Development Department is responsible for implementing the Township's zoning codes.

-Please contact Community Development if you are unsure whether your project or change requires a permit.
-A code enforcement officer can easily answer most preliminary questions.
-Following is a partial list of common projects and situations for which a zoning certificate is necessary.
+Please contact Community Development if unsure whether project or change requires a permit.
+A property advisor can easily answer most preliminary questions.
+The following is a partial list of common projects and situations for which a zoning certificate is necessary:

 - New construction

 - Above-ground and in-ground swimming pool